deluxebrain/dotfiles-DEPRECATED/ssh/ssh_usage_and_configuration.md

 # SSH Usage and Configuration

-## Some notes on SSH usage
+## SSH agent forwarding

-### SSH agent forwarding
+**tl;dr;** Dont use SSH agent forwarding due to its associated security implications.
+Use `proxycommand` instead.

-SSH agent forwarding allows all SSH access to a group of servers to be centralised through a single bastion server.
-This has the following benefits:
+SSH agent forwarding allows you to access a chain of SSH servers without installing your private key onto any of them by chaining SSH authentication back to the originating SSH client.

-* It is only necessary to open up firewall access to the bastion server.
-The other servers are accessed via the bastion and hence do not require explicit external access.
-* It is only necessary (nor possible) to copy your public key to the bastion server.
-Without agent forwarding, to access server B from server A would required your public key to be added to both servers (which in turn would require you to add your private key to server A).

 With SSH agent forwarding, all authentication requests are forwarded back to the SSH client on your local machine.
-Agent forwarding creates a socket on the SSH server and sets its location in the `$SSH_AUTH_SOCK` environment variable.
-SSH access from the SSH server out to other machines is then authenticated via this socket back to the SSH client on your machine.
+Agent forwarding creates a socket on each originating SSH server and sets its location in the `$SSH_AUTH_SOCK` environment variable.
+SSH access from tha SSH server out to other SSH servers is then authenticated via this socket back to the SSH client on your machine.

 **Note SSH agent forwarding presents a security risk in that if the remote server is compromised the intruder can use the socket to authenticate across machines**

-#### Limiting SSH agent forwarding
+### Limiting SSH agent forwarding

 Due to the risks associated with SSH agent forwarding, it should only be used when explicitly required and for trusted servers.
 Best practice is to disabled it system-wide, and then re-enable it per host.